Discrete Lehmann representation of imaginary time Green's functions: Example: the SYK equation

 \section{Example: the SYK equation}

 To demonstrate the method described in the previous section, we consider the Sachdev-Ye-Kitaev (SYK) equations, given by \cite{SachdevYe93,gu20}

-where $\mu$ is the chemical potential, and $G$ is a fermionic Matsubara Green's function.
+where $\mu$ is the chemical potential, $J$ is a coupling constant, and $G$ is a fermionic Matsubara Green's function.
 We fix $J = 1$.

-The SYK model exhibits remarkable properties, and is the subject of a large literature. \cite{sykreview_inprep} Here, our motivation is to illustrate the efficiency of the DLR approach in solving a nonlinear Dyson equation.
+The SYK model exhibits remarkable properties, and is the subject of a large literature. \cite{chowdhury21} Here, our motivation is to illustrate the efficiency of the DLR approach in solving a nonlinear Dyson equation.
 In the $\beta \to \infty$ limit, it is known that solutions develop a $1/\sqrt{\omega}$ non-Fermi liquid singularity at low frequencies, or equivalently $1/\sqrt{\tau}$ decay at large imaginary times. \cite{SachdevYe93} The DLR expansion captures this behavior with excellent accuracy.
 Although guaranteed by our analysis, this result may appear counterintuitive, but there is in fact a significant literature on the approximation of functions with power law decay by sums of a small number of exponentials. \cite{beylkin05,beylkin10,zhang21}

-We solve (\ref{eq:syk}) in the DLR basis using both of the methods described in Section \ref{sec:dyson}; in the first, the self-energy is computed in imaginary time and the Dyson equation is solved in Matsubara frequency, and in the second, the Dyson equation is solved directly in imaginary time.
-In both cases, nonlinear iteration is carried out using a weighted fixed point iteration
+We solve (\ref{eq:syk}) in the DLR basis using the imaginary time domain method described in Section \ref{sec:dyson}.
+Nonlinear iteration is carried out using a weighted fixed point iteration

 with the weight $w$ chosen to ensure convergence.
 We terminate the iteration when the values of $G^{(n)}$ and $G^{(n-1)}$ on the imaginary time DLR grid match pointwise to within a fixed point tolerance $\epsilon_{\text{fp}}$.
-Both the imaginary time and Matsubara frequency methods have been validated to the expected accuracy against a standard Legendre polynomial-based imaginary time solver, \cite{GullStrand_2020} using the same nonlinear iteration method.
-This solver operates according to the description in Section \ref{sec:dyson}, with the DLR basis replaced by a Legendre polynomial basis, and the imaginary time DLR grid replaced by the corresponding set of Legendre nodes.